Jared C. Nicholson: First Term

-In 2021 Nicholson was elected mayor of Lynn defeating City Council President Darren Cyr in all 28 precincts of the city.
-Cyr had a significant fundraising advantage over Nicholson and Paris Alston of GBH reflected that “[s]ome wondered if Nicholson was too new to the city to become its top executive.
-But voters were persuaded by his ideas around the city’s growth and development being inclusive for all.”
-The Mayor also serves as the Chairperson of the School Committee of the Lynn Public Schools.
+In 2021, Nicholson was elected mayor of Lynn defeating City Council President Darren Cyr in all 28 precincts of the city.
+Cyr had a significant fundraising advantage over Nicholson and Paris Alston of GBH reflected that "[s]ome wondered if Nicholson was too new to the city to become its top executive.
+But voters were persuaded by his ideas around the city's growth and development being inclusive for all."